-- + This worksheet is to help young people develop a positive internal monologue in order to become more optimistic. - + Self-talk is the conversations that happen within our own heads both good and bad.
-Explain that, how we talk to ourselves can have a major impact on how we manage and deal with challenging situations. - + Taking steps to be more optimistic by using positive self-talk is a useful way to develop your resiliency skills. - + Use the questions on the worksheet to practice positive self-talk, sharing your own experiences where you can. - + If the young person is struggling, it might be helpful to reframe how they respond to the questions.
-For example, thinking about how they might support a friend or family member who has been the same situation and what positive things we would say about them.
-Or getting them to think about what a friend, family member or teacher might say that is positive about them.
+- Self-talk is the conversations that happen within our own heads both good and bad.
+How we talk to ourselves can have a major impact on how we manage and deal with challenging situations. - ★ Taking steps to be more optimistic by using positive self-talk is a useful way to develop your resiliency skills. - ◆ Use the questions on the worksheet to practice positive self-talk. - ♣ If you find it challenging to answer the questions, you might want to think about them in a different way.
+For example, thinking about how you might support a friend or family member who has been the same situation and what positive things we would say about them.
+Or think about what positive things a friend, family member or teacher might say about you or something you've achieved.